New Jersey’s online casino industry did it again. The “it” in this case is referring to breaking another monthly record.

 So Golden Nugget, Borgata and Resorts accounted for a combined 76.7% market share.

 Plus, if we eliminate these three license holders from the October equation, NJ online casino revenue would be $21.6 million.
 So, as is the case with NJ sports betting, there is a clear separation between the market leaders and other license holders.

 However, with Saturday being the official seventh anniversary of the industry’s launch, other operators continue to enter the market.

 In other words, Garden State’s online casino industry is still seen as a golden opportunity that is hard to ignore.

 Online casino + sports betting = win

-If we had to pick two word to sum up October, “record breaking” would certainly be fitting.
+If we had to pick two words to sum up October, “record breaking” would certainly be fitting.

 You see, the NJ online casino industry wasn’t the only sector to set an all-time high.
 The NJ sports betting industry set a record of its own by taking in $803 million in bets.
-But in this case, the number is the biggest handle ever reported by a legal U.S. jurisdiction.
+In this case, the number is the biggest handle ever reported by a legal US jurisdiction.